 In the next few tabs, we will take a look at some popular lift equipment types.

-Overhead track mounted patient lifters: A tract system built into the ceiling that sling lifts attach to.
+Overhead track-mounted patient lifters: A track system built into the ceiling that sling lifts attach to.
 This system provides patient mobility from room to room without manual lifting.

 Lateral transfer devices: Devices used to laterally transfer a patient (for example from bed to gurney).
 They usually involve multiple staff members to help do the lifting.
 This is often done with the help of a draw sheet, or similar device.
 Some new lateral transfer systems do not require any lifting by staff, and are totally mechanical.
 This type of device helps prevent staff back injuries.

-Repositioning Devices: Mechanically pulls patient up in bed, which eliminates manual maneuvering by staff.
+Repositioning Devices: Mechanically pull patients up in bed, which eliminates manual maneuvering by staff.